 336W HortiLED TOP 2.0 LED luminaires for a Grow Area that is 40ft x 120ft

-In addition, the reflector technology in the HPS luminaires helps to diffuse the light by reflecting and refracting photons around the grow area in different directions.
-This in contrast to an LED that directs photons directionally downward.
+In addition, the reflector technology in the HPS luminaires helps diffuse the light by reflecting and refracting photons around the grow area in different directions.
+This is in contrast to an LED that directs photons directionally downward.
 So, while the plans have targeted the same light level at the crop canopy, you also need to take into consideration the number of photons being delivered to the crop.

 Hybrid ROI Example

-Remember that we are looking at the lighting costs alone in these calculations.
+Remember, we are looking at the lighting costs alone in these calculations.
 To really determine what solution works best for a particular project, we need to also factor in the relevant infrastructure and heating or cooling costs to determine which setup will truly offer the best ROI for your application.

 Click here to get started on your own custom light plan to see how P.L.
 Light Systems can help grow your business.